Venn1991/observability/README.md

   - Gain insights into distributed tracing and how it helps in debugging and performance optimization.
   - Learn how to set up and configure Jaeger for tracing in a microservices architecture.

-### Day 7: OpenTelemetry – Setting Up Unified Observability
+ OpenTelemetry – Setting Up Unified Observability
 - **Concepts Covered**:
   - Introduction to OpenTelemetry, a unified framework for observability.
   - Understanding how OpenTelemetry integrates tracing, metrics, and logging.